Trump insists he and his intelligence chiefs are 'all on the same page'

 "No, I disagree with certain things that they said.
 I think that I’m right but time will prove that, time will prove me right probably.
 I think Iran is a threat, I think it’s a very big threat.
 And I think I did a great thing when I terminated the ridiculous Iran nuclear deal.
 It was a horrible one-sided deal," Trump told reporters during a meeting with manufacturers at the White House on early Thursday afternoon.

-At various points in their testimony before the Senate Intelligence Committee's annual worldwide threats hearing on Tuesday, the pair refuted Trump's claims that ISIS had already been defeated in Syria, that North Korea was no longer a nuclear threat and that Iran appears to be in compliance with an Obama-era international deal to curb its nuclear weapons development.
+At various points in their testimony before the Senate Intelligence Committee's annual worldwide threats hearing on Tuesday, Coats and Haspel's statements conflicted with Trump's claims that ISIS had already been defeated in Syria, that North Korea was no longer a nuclear threat and that Iran appears to be in compliance with an Obama-era international deal to curb its nuclear weapons development.
 Trump withdrew from the agreement last May.

+Current intelligence officials who spoke on condition of anonymity were perplexed by the president’s tweets.
+They did not take issue with the news coverage of the hearing, at which leading intel officials knowingly and carefully described intelligence assessments that conflict with what the president has been saying on ISIS, North Korea, Iran and Russian election interference.
+During the hearing the officials also made statements that support what Trump has said on Iran, China and other issues.

-The criticism Thursday was tame compared to Trump's Wednesday tweets about his chiefs.
+Trump's criticism Thursday was tame compared to his Wednesday tweets about his chiefs.

 "The Intelligence people seem to be extremely passive and naive when it comes to the dangers of Iran.
 They are wrong!
 When I became President Iran was making trouble all over the Middle East, and beyond.
 Since ending the terrible Iran Nuclear Deal, they are MUCH different, but a source of potential danger and conflict," Trump wrote, adding in a second tweet, "Perhaps Intelligence should go back to school!"